tusklehq/tuskle.github.io/_drafts/why-digitise-your-clinic.md

 Digitisation is the process of converting from a physical format into a digital one.

-Imagine having the ability to going through your patient's medical history by simply searching for their name rather than looking through
+Imagine having the ability to going through your patient's medical history by simply searching for their name rather than looking through a filing cabinet.

 #### The Digital Age